AndrewDMorgan/c--/README.md

 # c-- V2
 c-- is a very interesting language.
 Like how c++ means c but 1 better, c-- means c but a lot worse.
-It's an interpreted language that skips the lexer and has you type the token formated code making it very hard to understand.
+It's an interpreted language using multiple layers of proccesing.
 The commands are bellow, be warned, you brain will hurt a lot.
 This is a joke langauge just for fun but try to use it if you want.
-Run the program and input the file (be careful, you can't use \n).
+Run the program and input the file.
 There is next to no error detection in the code while running and there are probably many bugs.

 # Features

+The language uses new lines to identify the ends of lines (like python).
+It does not use indentation or brakets (although indents can help readibility), instead it uses syntaxes to mark the end of if's and functions.
+The language only supports int's currently.
+You use <> and a number to represent functions and values (when using no <> its marked as a number).

  * Basic variables
  * Functions + recurrsion
+ * If's and logic (standered with or, and, not, >=, ect...)
+ * Jumps to jump lines
  * Comments
  * Basic math (no order of operations)
  * Brain damage of course too